 When it comes to building vs buying a house in South Africa, everyone will have their own reasons for choosing one over the other.
 Ultimately, it’s about what’s right for you.

-However, those unsure whether it’s better to buy a home or build one should take into account the cost of building a house in South Africa versus the cost of buying one, as well as other factors that can play an important role.
+However, those unsure whether it’s better to buy a home or build one should take into whether it’s cheaper to buy or build a house, as well as other factors that can play an important role.

 The advantages of buying an existing home

 - An established property will usually be located closer to a city center than a new home (vacant stands are rare in inner-city areas).
 This means it will be close to schools, public transport, work opportunities, and restaurants.

 - An established home may already have a garden, and even a swimming pool; things you’d have to pay through the nose for in a new build.

 - Buying an established home is a quicker process, usually taking around three months to secure the home loan, pay the deposit and present attorneys with necessary documents.

 - You can employ the services of a home loan comparison service to help you secure the best deal on your home loan.

 - There can be profit in flipping houses, meaning you buy an existing property and fix it up before selling it at a higher price.